walidboughdiri/mf-maestro/README.md

 - add a mechanism to let the user know when he's using an outdated version of the micro-frontend, with a way to reload the service.

+- When you develop a new micro-frontend, you will use mf-maestro events methods in your code.
+If you need to test your micro-frontend as an independent application, you can use a stubbed version of these methods as we do in all [our demo](https://github.com/calions-app/mf-maestro/blob/master/demo/micro-frontends-apps/react-16-8-hooks/app/app.js).
+It's really easy and it also demonstrates that your application is not tightly coupled with mf-maestro if you need later to use it with something else.
+You will just have a mecanism to handle events.
+Not bad, isn't it ?

 <a name="chapter-tips-tricks"></a>
 ## Tips & tricks

 - When you add a new page, do not forget it receives as props an object with history, location and match properties.
 This let you handle complex navigation cases if you need to dig deeper.
 - Never use a micro-frontend inside another one.
 We want teams independence.
 If you break this rule, you won't be able to scale your project, release loosely...
 - There are exceptional situations when you can break the "Never share data between micro-frontends" rules, but you must really be sure that you won't add dependencies between your services...
 And most of the time, we don't need it.
 So if you start doing this, stop and think you designed something bad...

 <a name="chapter-todo"></a>